-The best car accident witnesses are usually not your mom, best friend or brother riding in the car with you.
-Your best witness is usually someone who stopped to assist at the accident scene, someone nearby who saw the accident happen, or a motorist who called 911 to report the crash.
+Instead, a credible witness may be someone who stopped to assist at the accident scene, a nearby pedestrian who saw the accident happen, or an uninvolved motorist who called 911 to report the crash.

-If you’re wondering for yourself if the witness was credible, you’ll want to ask yourself these questions:
+If you’re wondering if a witness will be considered credible, you’ll want to ask yourself the following questions:

 - Did the person see the entire accident from start to finish?
-If they viewed the accident right after they heard the clashing they can lose some credibility.
+If they only saw what happened after they heard the cars colliding, they could lose some credibility.

 - What was the witness doing at the time?
-If they were distracted doing something, it can take away some credibility.
+If they were distracted doing something else, their accounts might be less valuable.

-- Can the witness remember important details of the accident?
-Could they recall which car was speeding, or if the light went red, or if someone was cut off, etc. A memory of the accident can fade and not knowing those details can damage their credibility.
+- Can the witness remember important details about the accident?
+Do they recall which car was speeding, if the light went red, or if someone was cut off?
+Memory of the accident can fade, and not knowing the details can damage their credibility.

-- Does the witness have any connection with one of the drivers?
-If they’re friends or related it can lower the credibility.
+- Does the witness have a connection to any of the drivers?
+If they’re friends or related, it can lead to questions about bias.

 - Was the witness involved in the accident?
-They then become an accident victim, and not a witness.
+If so, they would be considered an accident victim, not a witness.

-- Does the witness have any bad history about them?
-If they have a history of lying or memory loss or if they’ve been convicted of crimes, it can make a Court question their credibility.
+- Does the witness have a bad history?
+If the witness has a history of lying or memory loss or if they’ve been convicted of crimes, it can make a Court question their credibility.